vngthb/tryaga/README.md

 # TRY AGAin - your default retry with backoff in Erlang.

-### Default timeout curve in a configuration of 5 attempts with a total duration of 5000 seconds:
+### Default timeout curve in a configuration of 5 attempts with a total duration of 5000 milliseconds:
 ```mermaid
 ---
 config: